JudyXiaodanZhu/TutorWeb/README.md

 * Users can search for courses and tutors.
 When they search for courses by course code, the course forum and a list of tutors and their postings for this course will be shown.
 The user can add the course to the user's main dashboard and click on the course to open the forum.
 The user can also click on "make friends" with the tutor and add that tutor to the user's main dashboard.
 * When users search for tutors by name, all postings by that person will be shown.
-* If you are logged in as an Admin, all postings by both students and tutors will be shown.
+* If users are logged in as an Admin, all postings by both students and tutors will be shown.
 <br><br>

 ## Notable/Creative features